M-Scott-Lassiter/Alphanumeric-Encoder/CONTRIBUTING.md

 -   `license`: Changes to terms or copyright status within the [license](/../../blob/main/LICENSE). _NOTE: Any wholesale change in license type MUST include a BREAKING CHANGE._
 -   `readme`: Contributions to the main [README.md](https://github.com/M-Scott-Lassiter/Alphanumeric-Encoder#alphanumeric-encoder)
 -   `security`: Changes that address code related security issues or security policies

+#### Commit Body Format

+Provide a plain text description of _why_ you made this change.
+This is the place for you to explain your thought process, developer to developer.
+If helpful, include a comparison of the previous behavior with the new behavior to illustrate the change's impact.

+If there are breaking changes, start the body with `BREAKING CHANGE: <breaking change summary>.`

+#### Commit Footer Format

+The footer identifies which issues this commit fixes.
+If none, leave it blank.
+Otherwise, use the format `Resolves #<issue number>`.
+If more than one issue is resolved, separate them with a comma.

 ### Versioning Triggers